TwoLittle/fccc/README.md

 ## fccc - functional concordance correlation coefficient

   We developed an R package, fccc, which is an abbreviation of functional concordance correlation coefficient and distributed it via Github.
+For more details and it applications, see the paper

+Liu, W., Li, R., Zimmerman, M. A., Walton, M. A., Cunningham, R. M., & Buu, A. (2019).
+Statistical methods for evaluating the correlation between timeline follow-back data and daily process data with applications to research on alcohol and marijuana use.
+Addictive behaviors, 94, 147-155.

 To install the package, please use the following commands:

     >devtools::install_github("TwoLittle/fccc")
     >library(fccc)